ortus-docs/testbox-docs/expectations/custom_matchers-expectations.md

 });
 ```

-#### CFC Matchers
+### CFC Matchers

 You can also store a [plethora](http://en.wikipedia.org/wiki/Plethora) of matchers (Yes, I said plethora), in a CFC and register that as the matchers via its instantiation path.
-This provides much more flexibility and reusability for your projects.
+This provides much more flexibility and re-usability for your projects.

 ```javascript
 addMatchers( "model.util.MyMatchers" );